Scille/parsec-cloud/docs/userguide/installation.rst

 Windows
 -------

 Windows installer is available at the latest stable version on `parsec.cloud <https://parsec.cloud/get-parsec>`_.
-Otherwise, it is possible to download a specific Parsec version on `GitHub <https://github.com/Scille/parsec/releases/latest>`_, for exemple to make Parsec work on a 32 bits computer (installers named ``parsec-vX.Y.Z-win32-setup.exe``).
+Otherwise, it is possible to download a specific Parsec version on `GitHub <https://github.com/Scille/parsec/releases/latest>`_, for example to make Parsec work on a 32 bits computer (installers named ``parsec-vX.Y.Z-win32-setup.exe``).

 Linux